Planning for the future can be overwhelming when you don’t know where to start.

 All these reasons are valid – the solution is to take one small active step and then to keep going.

-Read more on our helpsheet Choosing What's Next after Graduation.
+Read more on our helpsheet Choosing What's Next After Graduation (PDF on Learn.gold).